Catholic Life and Collective Worship

 The Mission Statement is at the heart of all we do.
 It reflects our faith and our purpose and our desire for our school to be a sign of God’s presence in the local community.

-We journey and grow in the footsteps of Jesus Christ:
+We journey and grow in the footsteps of Jesus Christ

-- We are all made in God’s image;
+We are all made in God’s image;

-- We serve one another with love and respect;
+We serve one another with love and respect;

-- We learn and achieve;
+We learn and achieve;

-- We join together in prayer, worship and celebration.
+We join together in prayer, worship and celebration.

 The week starts with a collective worship for the whole school which is based on the Gospel of the previous Sunday.
 In this way, we follow the Church’s Year and enable those children who do not attend mass to journey together through the Catholic year as a community.
 Each Collective Worship gives the children the opportunity to reflect respond and ask questions.
-The children also plan their own class Collective worships and share these with their families.
-The children enjoy our beginning and end of term Masses held at the Parish Church, Our Lady Of Sorrows.
+The children also plan their own class collective worships and share these with their families.
+The children enjoy our beginning and end of term Masses held at the Parish Church, Our Lady of Sorrows.
 They plan them with their teachers.

 Our Parish Priest, Father Chris, is a regular visitor to the school.
 He has an excellent relationship with staff and children and supports all that we do.

-The staff enjoy their own annual retreat opportunities and termly opportunities to develop their faith journey organised by the Leadership team.
+The staff enjoy their own annual retreat opportunities and other termly opportunities to develop their faith journey organised by the Leadership team.